milaboratory/docs/docs/mixcr/guides/milaboratories-human-bcr-rna-multi.md

 `--species hsa`
 : determines the organism species (hsa for _Homo Sapiens_).

-`-p bundle-umi-kaligner2-v1-base`
+`-p generic-amplicon-with-umi`
-:  a preset of MiXCR parameters which includes a dedicated BCR aligner and defines required parameters for UMI correction.
+:  a preset of MiXCR parameters for amplicon data and defines required parameters for UMI correction.

 `-tag-pattern '^N{0:2}tggtatcaacgcagagt(UMI:N{14})N{20}(R1:*) \ ^N{22}(R2:*)'`
 : this pattern marks the UMI region and ensures primer sequences trimming.